Shoes3/exe-shoes/README.md

   to set the icon of and exe
 * Must be willing to learn enough about NSIS packaging and accept it's rules.
 * Must be willing to use the Windows commandline (or the msys commandline)
-* You may have to modify Ruby and NSIS scripts.
+* You may have to modify the scripts in the project and NSIS scripts.
 * You'll probably want a git client and configure it on your Windows machine.

 ## Contents